 China is focusing on three main areas:

 Going green: Adopting renewable and non-fossil fuels to cut emissions and reducing the role of fossil fuels though coal will remain a major contributor in the medium to long term.

 Technology: Developing new technologies to reduce the carbon footprint, particularly to make coal cleaner and greener and renewables more efficient and affordable, as well as increasing the production of unconventional natural reserves such as shale, while establishing leading positions in new areas such as artificial intelligence and Electric Vehicles (EV).

 Market reform: Liberalising the gas, power and oil sectors, developing power and environmental product trading while promoting foreign direct investment in multiple sectors including energy and transport.

 Natural gas has a niche but critical role to help drive down air pollution and emissions where there has been heavy coal use.
 It is being prioritised for industry and for city heating to improve air quality in populated areas, as well as being linked to renewables as a complementary energy to build innovative distributed energy systems.
-Though its share of the primary energy mix is 8%, China’s natural gas consumption has doubled in the last decade and is currently the third largest in the world.
+Though its share of the primary energy mix is 8%, China’s natural gas consumption increased 250% in the last decade and is currently the third largest in the world.

 By 2050, natural gas is expected to have 15% of the primary energy share with more than half coming from non-fossil fuels sources.

-In the last 15 years, the government has built thousands of kilometres of domestic gas pipelines throughout the country, backed out coal for gas in cities and industry, started importing gas by pipeline from Russia and other central Asian countries and built 22 LNG regasification plants to become the second largest LNG importer globally in 2020.
+In the last 15 years, the government has built thousands of kilometres of domestic gas pipelines throughout the country, backed out coal for gas in cities and industry, started importing gas by pipeline from Russia and other central Asian countries and built 22 LNG regasification plants to become the world’s largest LNG importer in 2021.

 In a 2020 State Council white paper, natural gas priorities focus on developing new technologies to increase production, including unconventional reserves such as shale, coalbed methane, tight gas and methyl hydrate, and improving midstream infrastructure – pipelines and storage.